 Part Two of the test will be a conversation with you on a subject chosen by the candidate in advance.
-The conversation should last about five minutes.
-If the candidate appears to be giving a talk rather than considering you as interlocutor, you should interrupt after a minute or two and ask specific questions about the subject.
+The conversation should last two to three minutes.
+If the candidate appears to be giving a talk rather than considering you as interlocutor, you should interrupt after one minute and ask specific questions about the subject.

-Part Three of the test will be a conversation of a more general nature and should last about five minutes.
+Part Three of the test will be a conversation of a more general nature and should last about four minutes.